Cuates/centosinstall/virtualmachine/vmwareworkstation/README.md

           * Select `I accept the terms in the license agreement`
             * Click on `Next` to accept the VMware Workstation License Agreement
           * Select `I accept the terms in the license agreement`
-            * Click on Next to accept the VMware OVF Tool License Agreement
+            * Click on `Next` to accept the VMware OVF Tool License Agreement
           * If you want VMware Workstation to check for updates when you start VMware Workstation Pro, then select Yes.
-Otherwise, select No. Then, click on Next.
+Otherwise, select `No`.
+Then, click on `Next`.
           * If you want to join VMware Customer Experience Improvement Program (CEIP), then select Yes.
-Otherwise, select No. Then, click on Next.
+Otherwise, select `No`.
+Then, click on `Next`.
           * License Key
             * Enter your `license key` if you have one else skip and use `trial version` instead
             * Click `Finish`